 In the main, the only occasions on which synonyms are suitable are ones in which a new, unfamiliar word can be adequately clarified with a familiar word or phrase.
 This can occur with places ( Kalimantan= Borneo, Vanuatu= New Hebrides, Myanmar= Burma), people ( Muhammad Ali= Cassius Clay), institutions or agencies ( State Department=foreign relations department), or conditions (Downs’ syndrome=mongolism).

 A single sentence, or a few sentences, may be enough to explain the meaning the author assigns to a term within the boundaries of the author’s project.

 The words comparative effectiveness, as intended throughout this thesis, refer to the relative accuracy of four methods of predicting high school students’ later success in college.

 The term Mexican-American family in this study means a group of people of Mexican heritage, currently living in the United States, who are related by blood and are members of the same household.

-The phrase currently living in the Untied States refers to individuals who spend at least six months consecutively in the household, so the phrase does not include short-term visitors nor family members who shuttle in and out of the household during a six-month period.
+The phrase currently living in the United States refers to individuals who spend at least six months consecutively in the household.
+So, the phrase does not include short-term visitors nor family members who shuttle in and out of the household during a six-month period.